mayankgaur0405/mayankgaur0405/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Full Stack Developer** and **DSA Enthusiast** pursuing B.Tech in Information Technology at GL Bajaj Institute of Technology and Management.
+I'm a passionate **Full MERN Stack Developer** and **DSA Enthusiast** pursuing B.Tech in Information Technology at GL Bajaj Institute of Technology and Management.
 As Co-Director of the CodeSpace Club's technical team, I focus on building scalable, secure applications and continuously improving my data structure and algorithm skills.

 ---